 The proposal should explain the question or problem to be investigated and convince the thesis instructor that the question or problem merits investigation.
-It should show that the student has read the relevant and recent literature on the subject and it should contain a list of academically appropriate resources consulted during the preliminary stages of research.
+It should show that the student has begun to read and become familiar with the relevant and recent literature on the subject and it should contain a list of academically appropriate resources consulted during the preliminary stages of research.

 In general, the thesis proposal should include background information related to the research topic, purpose of the research, methodology, and analytic procedures to be used.
 Proposal drafting is considered a learning process and helps students avoid oversights and possible mistakes.
-The formal proposal should not exceed five (5) pages (proposal title page not included).
+The formal proposal should not exceed five pages (proposal title page not included).
 Length: 5 pp.

-Literature Review-2 percent
+Literature Review-5 percent